ginxy/KG_RAG_chainlit/README.md

-## **Building a Knowledge Graph-Powered AI Assistant: A Step-by-Step Guide**
+## **Running Your Own Vector DB- and Knowledge Graph-Powered AI Assistant**
-*Deploy a Dockerized system that combines LLMs, frontend, Neo4j, and semantic search*
+*Deploy a Dockerized system that combines LLMs, frontend, knowledge graphs, and semantic search*

 ---